Zineb Ammous, MD; Clinical Geneticist

 Dr. Ammous received her medical degree from Weill Cornell Medical College in 2009 and completed a Medical Genetics Residency at the University of Miami in June 2013.
 Dr. Ammous is board certified by the American Board of Medical Genetics and Genomics.
 She is the Medical Director of The Community Health Clinic’s newborn screening follow-up program and also serves on the Indiana Genetics Advisory Committee (IGAC) and its Newborn Screening subcommittee.
 Dr. Ammous has expertise in treating rare genetic diseases and a compassionate heart for children with special needs and their families.
 Please click here to see a complete list of Dr. Ammous’ publications.

 Deborah’s clinical background includes certification in EKG, Phlebotomy, Clinical Medical Assisting, Mental Health Technician and Endoscopy Technician.
 Her administrative experience includes management of a large orthopedic practice overseeing multiple locations.
 After 12 years in office management, Deborah found interest in teaching.
 She taught clinical medical assisting, phlebotomy and medical billing and coding courses.
 After 2 years of teaching, Deborah moved into the position of Program Director, where her responsibilities included staff training, course content and management of a large team of instructors.
-She relocated from Long Island, NY to Goshen, IN and began working at The Community Health Clinic in September 2013.
+She relocated from Long Island, NY and began working at The Community Health Clinic in September 2013.
+She lives in Goshen, IN with her husband.
 Deborah has had the opportunity to serve in multiple roles at The Community Health Clinic and is currently responsible for the daily operations of the clinic.

 Jennifer Saggars, MMS, PA-C; Physician Assistant